arduino/docs-content/content/hardware/09.mega/shields/giga-display-shield/datasheet/datasheet.md

 Human-Machine Interface, Display, Shield

 # Features
-Note: This board is passive and requires a GIGA board to function.
+Note: This board is passive and requires a GIGA R1 WiFi board to function.

 - **KD040WVFID026-01-C025A** 3.97" TFT Display
   - 480x800 resolution